 "WELL I CAN'T ALLOW THAT," stated Seville.
 "Goodness knows what kinda dirt a spyin' elf could dig up if he were spyin' on me for an entire year.
 It's bad enough you've been here for as long as you have!"
 He turned to his sister, "Mason we're gonna have to find a way to get this elf back home."

 "Speak for yourself, Sivvers," and Mason looked up from the paw she had been washing.
-"Having a spy elf here for an entire year isn't going to bother me.
-I don't get into mischief like you."
+"Having an elf spy here for an entire year isn't going to bother me.
+I don't get into mischief like you," she smirked.